zio/zio-http/docs/dsl/client.md

 **Type-Safe**: ZClient's API is designed to be type-safe, leveraging Scala's type system to catch errors at compile time and provide a seamless development experience.
 This helps prevent common runtime errors and enables developers to write robust and reliable HTTP client code.

-**Asynchronous & Non-blocking**: ZClient is fully asynchronous and non-blocking, allowing you to perform multiple HTTP requests concurrently without blocking threads.
+**Asynchronous & Non-blocking**: ZClient is fully asynchronous and non-blocking, allowing us to perform multiple HTTP requests concurrently without blocking threads.
 This ensures optimal resource utilization and scalability, making it suitable for high-performance applications.

 **Middleware Support**: ZClient provides support for middleware, allowing us to customize and extend its behavior to suit our specific requirements.
 We can easily plug in middleware to add functionalities such as logging, debugging, caching, and more.